-The Compliance Management System (CMS) addressed in Topic 12 should also include policies and procedures covering online sales.
+Your Compliance Management System (CMS) addressed in Topic 12 should also include policies and procedures covering online sales.
 As noted in Topic 12, some of the necessary policies and procedures may already be in place.
 You may, however, need to review them with a lawyer to determine whether updates or revisions are necessary given your expansion into the online marketplace.

-For example, a "terms of use" sets forth the obligations and procedures governing the relationship between you and any consumer using your website or platform.
-Terms of use typically contain provisions delineating, among other things, the scope of services, data sharing, prohibited conduct, consent to contact the consumer, warranties, indemnification, and arbitration.
+For example, a "terms of use" agreement sets forth the obligations and procedures governing the relationship between you and any consumer using your website or platform.